Nursing Homes in Alaska

 Appropriate Vaccine Usage

-This indicates the percent of residents who received the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+Measures the percent of long-term care residents who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy